waridh/waridh.github.io/docs/_posts/projects/2022-11-01-data-rate-sensor-voxelization.markdown

 ![This image shows a simulated scan from one observer.](/assets/images/sensor_vox/single_sensor_scan.jpg)

+After the processed voxels were finalized, they had to be rendered.
+This was done by writing the shape of the voxel into a .ply file.

 ![This image shows a simulated scan from multiple observers, combined together](/assets/images/sensor_vox/two_sensor_scans_100_and_250.jpg)

 ## Reference